 Beware of Charts Which Have Not Been Adjusted for Dividends

-by TraderMike about 1 year ago
+by TraderMike over 1 year ago

 Most of the time it doesn't make much difference it a chart has been adjusted for dividends or not.
 That changes when a company issues a large dividend -- which happed with ZIM last week.
 If you adjust for dividends (as one should!), the chart shows that the stock is at multi-month highs.
 If the chart was not adjusted, the charts shows a big gap down last week and shows a stock that's trying to recover that gap.